Chapter 3: Reversible Computing

 111110

-Look at the target output column when $t_{\text{in}} = 0$: the output is $a \text{ AND } b$.
-The Toffoli gate computes the AND function reversibly by storing the result in the target bit while keeping both inputs intact.
-This is the key trick: instead of discarding input information (as a normal AND gate does), the Toffoli gate keeps it, using an extra "scratch" bit for the output.
+The target output can be written as $t_{\text{out}} = t_{\text{in}} \oplus (a \wedge b)$, where $\wedge$ is the AND operation and $\oplus$ is XOR.
+Look at the target output column when $t_{\text{in}} = 0$: the output is exactly $a \text{ AND } b$.
+The Toffoli gate computes the AND function reversibly, storing the result in the target bit while preserving both inputs.
+This is the fundamental trick: instead of discarding input information (as a normal AND gate does), the Toffoli gate keeps it, using an extra "scratch" bit to hold the output.

 Try changing the inputs: set only one of the controls to 1 (remove one of the x lines).
 The target should stay 0, just like AND.
-The Toffoli gate is remarkably powerful.
-It was shown by Tommaso Toffoli in 1980 to be classically universal: any Boolean function can be computed using only Toffoli gates (plus constant input bits).
-Since it is reversible, this means any classical computation can be performed reversibly.
+Try all eight input combinations and verify the truth table above.

 Fredkin: The Controlled-SWAP Gate

-$c$ In$a$ In$b$ In$c$ Out$a$ Out$b$ Out
+$c$ In$a$ In$b$ In $c$ Out$a$ Out$b$ Out

 000000